Sagar-Chowdhury/Learnings-at-Razorpay/README.md

            - Receiving response
       - RxJs
            - Understood the concept of Observable and Observer
-           - Used common operators like ShareReplay, CatchError, of, from and others
+           - Used common operators like ShareReplay, CatchError, of, from, and others
            - Understood their use via code.
       - Routing
            - Basics of Routing